ghanshyamverma4654/Bubble-Game/README.md

 2. You have 120 seconds to make a higher score..
 3. Just watch the number in "Hit" box and match it with the numbers given in the list
 4. If your match is correct you will get +10 score..
-5. If don't match -5 score will deduct.
-6. When times-up click on "Restart" button.
+5. When times-up click on "Restart" button.

    { Have Fun ☺  }